How Menopause Changed My Hair—And What Helped Me Heal

 2. What Menopause Did to My Hair

 I was finding hair everywhere - in the shower, on the couch, in the car, in my sink.
 My comb would be full of it.
-Was extremely frustrating, embarassing, and disheartening.
+Was extremely frustrating, embarrassing, and disheartening.

 For me, it wasn't just about losing volume—it was about losing a part of my identity.
 Every time I ran my hands through my hair or caught a glimpse in the mirror, I felt more disconnected from myself.